epogrebnyak/linprog/README.md

 <a name="task1"></a>

-## Task 1 - production schedule for one perishable product
+## Task 1 - Production schedule for one perishable product

 ### Problem description